AnswerOverflow/AnswerOverflow/CONTRIBUTING.md

 ## Remote Environment (Codespaces / Gitpod)

-There are shortcut buttons in the README to jumpstart running from a remote environment.
+There are shortcut buttons in the README to jump start running from a remote environment.
 When running from these remote environments, consider the following:

 - They require at least 8 GB of ram to run the databases
 - If you have a slow remote machine, then the tests may fail when you run them locally if you run them all at the same time from the root directory.